anton-jeran/FAST-RIR/README.md

 ## Citations
-If you use our NN-DAS for you research, please consider citing
+If you use our **NN-DAS** for your research, please consider citing

 ```
 [**Coming Soon**]
 ```

-Our work is inspired from
+Our work is inspired by
 ```
 @inproceedings{han2017stackgan,
 Author = {Han Zhang and Tao Xu and Hongsheng Li and Shaoting Zhang and Xiaogang Wang and Xiaolei Huang and Dimitris Metaxas},